Neo Cab: Gameplay

-GameInformer calls Neo Cab a "visual novel mixed with survival aspects".
+Game Informer calls Neo Cab a "visual novel mixed with survival aspects".
 The game is driven by the choices that the player makes when talking to passengers.
 Those choices and the flow of the conversation then change Lina's mood, which is displayed on the Feelgrid.
 The way Lina is feeling changes which dialogue options are available, and whether she is willing to pick up another passenger.
 Players also have to manage the car's fuel level and how much money Lina has.

-Critical reception
+Reception

 Destructoid and PC Gamer both pointed out that the game discussed quite a few topics during its short playthrough.
 Rock, Paper, Shotgun and Game Informer both found the ending underwhelming.
 However, most of the above critics seemed to enjoy the game overall, especially the passengers and conversations with them.
 Rock, Paper, Shotgun in particular wished that there was a "free play mode" where one could continue picking up passengers without worrying about the main story.

+Awards

+Neo Cab won the award for 'Best Narrative Design' at IndieCade 2019.
+It was also nominated for 'Game Beyond Entertainment' at the 16th British Academy Games Awards and in the 'Special Class' category at the 2019 NAVGTR Awards.